 The social arraigo is probably the most demanded protocol among the 3 existing.
-It is one of the residences granted to all those individuals who, due to exceptional circumstances, have consistently stayed in Spain for 3 years (though irregularly), and who also have a work contract.
+It is one of the residences granted to all those individuals who, due to exceptional circumstances, have consistently residency in spain after 3 years (though irregularly), and who also have a work contract.
 Let’s see what are the most important key conditions for the formalization of the social arraigo for temporary residency:

 1. Demonstrate the 3 years of permanence in Spanish territory